hammady/scaltainer/README.md

     web_services:
       # each service name should match docker service name
       web:
-        # New Relic application id
+        # New Relic application id (required)
         newrelic_app_id: <app_id>
-        # minimum replicas to maintain
+        # minimum replicas to maintain (default: 0)
         min: 1
-        # maximum replicas to maintain
+        # maximum replicas to maintain (default: unlimited)
         max: 5
-        # maximum response time above which to scale up
+        # maximum response time above which to scale up (required)
         max_response_time: 300
-        # minimum response time below which to scale down
+        # minimum response time below which to scale down (required)
         min_response_time: 100
-        # replica quantitiy to scale up at a time
+        # replica quantitiy to scale up at a time (default: 1)
         upscale_quantity: 2
-        # replica quantitiy to scale down at a time
+        # replica quantitiy to scale down at a time (default: 1)
         downscale_quantity: 1
-        # number of breaches to wait for before scaling up
+        # number of breaches to wait for before scaling up (default: 1)
         upscale_sensitivity: 1
-        # number of breaches to wait for before scaling down
+        # number of breaches to wait for before scaling down (default: 1)
         downscale_sensitivity: 1
       webapi:
         ...